Creative Services Web Design Web Development

 Anytime you install a plugin you need to ask yourself one simple question: "Is this plugin essential for my users?"
 There are a high number of plugins that you don't need.
 Many plugins are unnecessary because they accomplish things a developer can do with less than ten lines of code, and with far less overhead than a plugin.

 Always remember that every plugin you install has to load with every page.
 A lot of them are cached efficiently and don't impact performance, but just as many are built poorly, packed with features that aren't needed.
-One of the things I tell a lot of prospects is "the best thing about WordPress is that it's open source and has about 60,000 plugins, and the worst thing about WordPress is that it's open source and has about 60,000 plugins."
+One of the things I tell a lot of prospects is "the best thing about WordPress is that it's open source and has over 70,000 plugins, and the worst thing about WordPress is that it's open source and has over 70,000 plugins."

 People can get in real trouble by using too many plugins which can cause performance issues, or worse, conflict with other plugins and crash your site.
 I can't tell you how many websites I've seen where the owner comes to me asking about performance, and when I look into their WordPress Admin Panel, I see they have 40 plugins installed.